ESCOMP/ESCOMP/README.rst

   involvement (typically strong involvement) from outside communities (e.g., the university community or other agencies)

-* This is the primary repository for this project, not a fork of a primary repository that is stored elsewhere.
-For example, this would not generally be an appropriate place to store the CESM-specific fork of a project whose primary repository is stored in a different github organization.
-One exception would be if the primary repository is a fairly closed operation, and we maintain the main community-oriented fork of the project.
-The rationale is:

-  * We want ESCOMP to contain a relatively small number of repositories.
-Opening the door to storing forks here could greatly increase the number of repositories in this organization, which will make it hard to find what you're looking for.

-  * ESCOMP is not CESM-centric, or even NCAR-centric.
-Thus, it doesn't make sense to store the fork of another model here just because this is the fork that happens to be used in CESM or by NCAR scientists.

-  * Inclusion in ESCOMP implies that this is the repository with which other communities (the university community, scientists from other agencies, etc.) should interact.
-This is typically not the case for forks.
+It is acceptable to store a fork in ESCOMP if this is the main development fork for inclusion in a community-oriented modeling project.

+* For example, the primary repository for the MOM6 ocean model is stored in a GFDL github organization.
+However, NCAR maintains a fork of MOM6 for use in CESM.
+It is acceptable to store NCAR's fork of MOM6 in ESCOMP so that it can appear alongside other CESM components, and because NCAR's MOM6 fork is still of broad interest to the community even though it isn't the primary fork.

+* On the other hand, it is not acceptable to store a fork in ESCOMP if this fork is only used internally at NCAR and is not part of a broader community modeling project.